2. Professional Responsibilities of Community Pharmacists: A Complete Guide

 • Consultation with general practitioners

 Only after ensuring that the prescription is appropriate and safe should the pharmacist proceed with dispensing the prescribed medicines.
+This responsibility is fundamental to patient safety and the prevention of medication errors.

 According to the Oxford Dictionary, dispensing means preparing and giving out medicines on a prescription.
 In earlier times, pharmacists were mainly involved in compounding medicines.
 With the availability of pre-packaged pharmaceutical dosage forms, compounding activity has become minimal.